Annette Bear-Crawford: Returning to Australia

-Bear-Crawford became a leading force in the growing women's movement which was then most concerned with gaining the franchise.
+Bear-Crawford became a leader in the Australian women's movement which was then focusing on gaining the vote.
 Bear-Crawford believed that 'the vote would be the most effective instrument for improving conditions of life'.
-She used her fine organizing abilities to strengthen and eventually unite the existing suffrage societies.
+Using her organizational skills, she strove to strengthen and subsequently unite the existing suffrage societies.
 With the support of the Woman's Christian Temperance Union of Victoria (WCTU), she formed the Victorian Women's Suffrage (Franchise) League.
-Then, on her initiative, the United Council for Woman Suffrage was founded in 1894, with representatives from organizations interested in the cause; she was first president and later honorary secretary.
-The council lobbied politicians and municipal councillors and organized a monster petition in favour of women's suffrage, but failed to persuade members of the Legislative Council to allow the passage of a franchise bill.
+She initiated the establishment of the United Council for Woman Suffrage in 1894, and was elected its first president and later on honorary secretary.
+Despite much lobbying of both politicians and municipal councillors and the collection of many signatures on a monster petition supporting votes for women, members of the Legislative Council did not pass the franchise bill.

-Bear-Crawford also helped to educate women for public work.
-An accomplished and logical speaker, she trained other women in the art; Vida Goldstein, who accompanied her to meetings, was shown how to handle hecklers and answer questions.
-Bear-Crawford constantly addressed WCTU and suffrage meetings and also encouraged women to gain election to school boards of advice.
-She helped to obtain amendments to legislation affecting women, including the raising of the age of consent to sixteen, and the appointment of women as factory inspectors and to the Benevolent Asylum Committee.
-She also saw the need for police matrons and women to administer the Infant Life Protection Act (1890), and was one of the first members of the Society for Prevention of Cruelty to Children and of the Victorian Vigilance Society.
-She was a stimulus and inspiration to Victorian feminists of the time.
-Perhaps her most enduring achievement was the foundation in Melbourne of the Queen Victoria Hospital for women, which grew out of her concern for the welfare of unmarried mothers and their children; she organized the successful Queen's Willing Shilling fund in 1897 to launch the scheme but did not live to see the hospital opened.
+She trained other women in the art of public speaking, including Vida Goldstein, who attended public meetings with her, and learned how to tackle hecklers and answer tricky questions.
+Bear-Crawford regularly spoke at WCTU and suffrage meetings and also encouraged women to seek election to school boards.
+She pushed for changes to legislation affecting women, including for the age of consent be raised to sixteen, and for women to be appointed as factory inspectors and to the committee of the Benevolent Asylum.

+She played a part in the establishment of the Queen Victoria Hospital for women in Melbourne and organized the successful Queen's Willing Shilling fund in 1897 to launch the scheme but died shortly before the hospital opened.

 Personal life

 In 1894, Bear-Crawford married William Crawford, and they both adopted a double barreled last name, combining both of their names.

-Beatrice Webb described her as a 'gentle-tempered intelligent woman who keeps me company in the dowdiness of her dress'.
-Domestic, affectionate and well-read, she had a 'lovable, sunny nature', but as an ardent feminist she believed strongly in women's equality with men; the Age reported in an editorial of 22 September 1897 that she had 'uttered the rather astounding dictum that most things worth having were originally produced by women.
+She was described by Beatrice Webb as a 'gentle-tempered intelligent woman who keeps me company in the dowdiness of her dress'.
+The Age reported in an editorial of 22 September 1897 that she had 'uttered the rather astounding dictum that most things worth having were originally produced by women.
 Man, she said, is destructive, while woman is constructive'.